 - Sharing materials and resources

-- Develop and Forever Affordable plug-in services to housing nonprofits
+- Develop land-based plug-in services to housing nonprofits

 - In 2018, we launched our annual Land in Black Hands conversation, to showcase alternative models of ownership, including the Community Land Trust.